faiz687/Gift-Service/README.md

 It is customary for events such as weddings or birthday for those celeberating to make a list of the gifts they would like.
 Guests can then pick from the list to make sure they are buying something that is useful.

 ## Pages created :-
-1.Home Page
+1.Home Page.
 2.Registration Page.
 3.Registration Page for the event.
 4.Specific event Page.
 5.Login Page.

 ## features implemented on each page : -